-Media tells Donald Trump – we are not the enemy
+These are the newspapers telling Donald Trump that journalists are not the enemy

 -

-Media tells Donald Trump – we are not the enemy
+These are the newspapers telling Donald Trump that journalists are not the enemy

 Newspapers from across the United States have hit back against President Donald Trump’s attacks on “fake news” with a coordinated series of editorials speaking up for a free and vigorous press.